vbookshelf/Business-Reources-for-the-Shy-Ai-Developer/README.md

 <br>
 <br>

-Create a business model in less than 1 hour.<br>
+How to turn your idea into a business model in less than 1 hour.<br>
 Video by Raw Startup<br>
 https://www.youtube.com/watch?v=BqPB88pcYTI